MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/how-to-set-up-email-logging.md

 > [!NOTE]
 >  Consider creating a domain user email account that is not tied to specific individual.
 If you do this, you will also have to add the domain account to FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> --> --> --> as a Windows user who has the relevant permission set.

  In order to set up email logging, you will require a [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] user who has sufficient permission sets.
-Consider using the permission sets BASIC and RM\-SETUP as defined in the FIX INCLUDE HERE<!--[!INCLUDE[demolong](../../ApplicationDesign/includes/demolong_md.md)] -->.
+Consider using the permission sets BASIC and RM-SETUP as defined in the FIX INCLUDE HERE<!--[!INCLUDE[demolong](../../ApplicationDesign/includes/demolong_md.md)] -->.

  You must also have configured public folders on your Exchange server.
 For more information about configuring public folders in Exchange Server, see [Public folders](http://go.microsoft.com/fwlink/?LinkId=526140).